-VAT: private use and self-supply of goods and services
+Private use and self-supply of goods and services for VAT

 Using goods privately